DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 ![](https://imgur.com/JdzheZZ.png)

 F1 score of the model - 99.11%.
 Precision of the OCSVM is 99.14%, recall - 99.07%.
 Compared to the shallow statistical approach OCSVM algorithm is correct in more cases.
 These results are easy to explain as OCSVM is a much more complex and robust algorithm which combined with embedding space can be applied to time-series.

+Same as in *IQR* anomaly detection method we can't calculate any score for anomalies detected by OCSVM.
+Thus we can't draw PR curve as an addition model performance indicator.
+Possible way to tackle this problem is to associate in some way a score to the outlier decision.

 ## Seasonal Hybrid ESD Model